Giorgi Antsukhelidze: Personal life

-Allegations of torture
+Torture

 In January 2009 two video recordings emerged on the Internet showing soldiers in the South Ossetian uniforms torturing a captured Georgian soldier whom the relatives identified as Antsukhelidze.
 The video footage shows the militants, speaking in Ossetian and Georgian, interrogating the prisoner, forcing him to kneel and ordering him to kiss the earth.
 The captured soldier in a Georgian uniform is shown being repeatedly beaten and replying to each question: "I have no idea".
 One of the torturers is heard shouting in Ossetian: "Look, what a tough guy!".
 In April 2010, the Georgian non-governmental organization Georgian Young Lawyer's Association filed a claim to the European Court of Human Rights in favor of the Antsukhelidze family.
 The claim refers to facts of torture and murder by Russian and Ossetian militaries.
 A high-ranking South Ossetian officer, Soslan Pukhayev, claimed by the Georgian reports to have been associated with the murder of Antsukhelidze, was arrested by the Georgian police in July 2009.